Wedding Photography DSLR Prime Lenses – The Complete Guide | 2019 Update

 Of course if you really love 50mm as a focal length and are working as a professional, you might as well just spend another ~$250 and get the Nikon 50mm f/1.4 or the Sigma 50mm f/1.4, since they too are relatively affordable at around $400-500.
 You should only budget so little money for a 50mm if you already know that your style lies more with a different focal range.
 Personally, I’m happy with the 50 1.8 G because I love to use 85mm and 28mm / 35mm a lot more.
 I really only get out my 50mm anymore for specific group shots that require that exact focal length.

-Unless you count the rare and elusive Canon 50mm f/1.0 L, this lens is the champion of all DSLR 50mm’s when it comes to DOF and bokeh.
-Its price tag, size and weight are pretty significant though, making it a big decision to purchase.
-It’s worth every penny, for sure.
-It destroys the other Canon 50mm’s with respect to sharpness and build quality.
-(Although the Sigma 50mm f/1.4 EX does come very close.
-As we already mentioned, the Sigma is much sharper and more well built than either of the affordable Canon options.)
+Unless you count the rare and elusive Canon 50mm f/1.0 L, these two lenses are the champions of all full-frame 50mm’s when it comes to achieving shallow DOF and creamy bokeh.
+The price tags, size and weight are pretty significant though, making their purchase a pretty big decision.
+They’re worth every penny, for sure, especialy the new mirrorless RF version.
+It destroys the other Canon 50mm’s with respect to sharpness and autofocus speed.

-Keep in mind that the Canon 50 1.2 L is a little sluggish to focus, and accuracy can drop in low light, depending on which camera you shoot it with and especially if you “shoot sloppy”… A flagship Canon might never let you down, but with a rebel or almost any camera with less AF power than the 5D mk3, …you will struggle to nail focus consistently.
-Therefore, this lens is best suited for general posed portraiture, and only light photojournalism.
+Keep in mind that the older, (DSLR, EF mount) Canon 50 1.2 L is indeed sluggish to focus, and accuracy can drop in low light, depending on which camera you shoot it with.
+A flagship 1-series Canon might not let you down, but with a Rebel or almost any camera with less AF power than the 5D mkIV, …you will struggle to nail focus consistently.
+Therefore, this (older) lens is best suited for general posed portraiture and only light photojournalism.

-If you already own the older Nikon 50mm f/1.4 AF-D and you don’t use 50mm all the time, you can probably just keep on using that older lens.
-However if you really like 50mm and value wide-open sharpness, you should certainly consider upgrading.
+Of course, if you already own the older Nikon 50mm f/1.4 G and you don’t use 50mm all the time, you can probably just keep on using that older lens.
+However, if you really love 50mm and want “that look” from your shallow depth shots, you should certainly consider upgrading.

 Medium Wide Angle Prime Lens Recommendations